LucHermitte/vim-clang/README.md

 inspect the translation units it belongs to...
 This needs investigation.

 ### libclang limitations
 Libclang has limitations.
-It only provides information that its maintainer have needed elsewhere.
+It only provides information that its maintainers have needed elsewhere.
 That why there are projects like [cppast](https://github.com/foonathan/cppast), or other tools based on libtooling.